 The UK Government has made tackling climate change and biodiversity loss its number one international priority.
 This commitment requires Defence’s full involvement, as set out in the MoD Climate Change and Sustainability Strategic Approach.
 DE&S is committed to reaching net zero, improving environmental sustainability, and meeting Defence’s strategic 2050 ambition.

 “Whether it is by changing our own behaviours, enhancing our infrastructure, harnessing our natural capital assets, improving the efficiency of the equipment we procure and support, or delivering more sustainable military capability, every positive change we can make, large or small, makes a difference.”

 – Stephen Wilcock, Director for Engineering and Safety at DE&S

-In our 2025 Strategy, we committed to having net zero carbon emissions from our operations and infrastructure across our sites by 2040, and to using carbon negative estate to support the offset of the carbon footprint from equipment by 2050.
+In our 2025 Strategy (opens as pdf in new tab), we committed to having net zero carbon emissions from our operations and infrastructure across our sites by 2040, and to using carbon negative estate to support the offset of the carbon footprint from equipment by 2050.

 Be part of our Environmental Protection team

 Join one of our safety and environmental protection teams and play a vital role in ensuring the equipment used by the Armed Forces is safe and offers the best possible protection, while minimising environmental impact.
 Become a go-to expert for advice and guidance on safety and environmental compliance and awareness across a range of projects, from fighter jets and armoured vehicles to submarines and aircraft carriers.